 You’re going to be spending a lot of time sitting by the pool, sitting at dinner, sitting at a show… you get the point.
 This doesn’t just apply to cruising, but we always have a small bag of toys with us that are suitable for either in the room, on-the-go or dinner time.
 We especially love the Melissa & Doug On-the-Go Water Coloring Books that can be reused with no mess.

 Fortunately for our son, even without the toys he probably still would have been entertained.
 He loves attention, and the number of people in one place talking to him and telling him how cute he was was basically heaven for him.
-Pro Tip: If you forget toys, Royal Caribbean has a toy loaner program available at their royal babies nursery.
+Pro Tip: If you forget toys, check if your cruise ship has a toy loaner program available.
+Royal Caribbean had toys available to rent out from their royal babies nursery.

 10. Enjoy the ease of traveling without ever having to leave your room

 This by far is my favorite thing about cruising.
-Let’s face it, our days of touring 5 cities in 5 days and staying in different hotels each night are over for the foreseeable future.
-Although we only stopped in one port on this trip, the best part about cruising is that you only have to unpack once and have the baby adjust a new bedroom once.
-Plus you can go to sleep in one city and wake up in a new one without having to drag your luggage multiple times through trains, planes and automobiles.
+Let’s face it, our days of touring 5 cities in 5 days are over for the foreseeable future.
+Although we only stopped in one port on this trip, the best part about cruising is that you stay in the same room the entire time.
+That means you only have to unpack once and have the baby adjust a new bedroom once.
+Plus you can go to sleep in one city and wake up in a new one.
+All from the comfort of the cruise ship without having to drag your luggage multiple times through trains, planes and automobiles.

+Have you been on a cruise with a baby or toddler?
 After our first experience, I can’t wait to cruise again.
-Please share in the comments if you have any additional tips for cruising with babies or toddlers!
+I’d love to hear in the comments if you have any addition tips for cruising with babies or toddlers!